New mechanism and exact theory of superconductivity from strong repulsive interaction: Introduction

-In this work, we introduce a simple two-band model of interacting spin-polarized fermions on a two-dimensional lattice to establish a general mechanism for unconventional superconductivity from strong repulsion.
+In this work, we introduce a new mechanism for superconductivity stemming from the strong repulsive interactions.
+Because kinetic terms are small compared to the bare repulsion, the dynamic of charge carriers is constrained by the the presence of other nearby carriers.
+In this regime, pairing can be induced by correlated multi-particle tunneling processes that favor two itinerant carriers to be close together.
+To illustrate this physical phenomenon, we introduce a simple two-band model of interacting spin-polarized fermions on a two-dimensional lattice.
 In our model, an insulating state occurs at the filling of $n=1$ fermion per unit cell, and superconductivity emerges upon particle or hole doping.
-Based on a perturbative expansion around the atomic limit, we rigorously show that, despite the strong bare repulsion, a non-retarded short-range pairing interaction between doped fermions in the narrow band is generated by coupling to high-energy composite excitations.
+Based on a perturbative expansion around the atomic limit, we rigorously show that, despite the strong bare repulsion, a non-retarded short-range pairing interaction between doped fermions arises.
+It is generated by coupling to high-energy composite excitations, which mediate correlated-tunneling terms, effectively keeping pair of carriers close to one another.
 The resulting superconductor is unconventional by all standards.
 It has $f$-wave pairing symmetry and changes from having a full gap to point nodes above a critical doping. $T_c$ is controlled by the bare interaction strength and the band gap, reaching as large as $T_c \sim 0.1 E_F/k_B$ when they are of comparable magnitude.
 Our theory is analytically controlled by a small coupling constant that emerges in the narrow band limit.
 Our work demonstrates a reliable and robust mechanism for unconventional superconductivity from repulsion in narrow band systems.

 Our model is broadly inspired by a recent work by Slagle and one of us~\cite{slagle2020charge}, who proposed a mechanism for pairing from purely {\it classical} electrostatic repulsion in a doped charge transfer insulator.
 The essential ingredient there is a charge-$2e$ excitation dubbed ``trimer'', which is a composite object consisting of two doped electrons tightly bound to a dipole.
 Interestingly, for certain extended Coulomb repulsion, a trimer is energetically more favored than two separate electrons.
 Under appropriate conditions, the presence of preformed trimers can lead to Wigner crystal or superconducting ground states at small doping.